The view settings for a Navigator View can be modified in the View Settings dialog accessible by clicking the button when the Navigator View is open.

 The General tab shows the name and description of the View Settings.

 Select the Publish in Portal check box to have the view settings (hierarchy) selectable in the Navigator view of QPR Portal.
 This option is not applicable to SharePoint hierarchies.

 To link the Navigator view settings to QPR Portal view settings, type in the QPR Portal view settings name in the Linked Portal View Settings field.
 The linked Portal view settings are then used by default when the published Navigator view is selected in QPR Portal.
 If the linked Portal view settings are not defined or a Portal view with the given name is not found, the default Portal view settings are used.

 The Elements tab shows which elements are shown in the navigator views list.
-The tab is divided into two groups: Hierarchy and Additional Elements.

 The Hierarchy group is used to select the shown hierarchy: